-Full and part day fees are the same every payment regardless of days missed due to illness or holidays.
-It is the patrons' commitment to the center that your child will attend daily, and it is our guarantee that a space will be available for your child.
+Full Days & Part Days: Full and part day fees are the same every payment regardless of days missed due to illness or holidays.
+(See childcare leave policy.)
+It is the patrons' commitment to the center that your child will attend daily, and we guarantee that space will be available for your child.
 Operating costs of the program are not eliminated when a particular child is absent.
 There will be no refunds for days absent.

-LEAVE/VACATION POLICY (COST-FREE DAYS):

-Leave/Vacation Fee Options are available only in CDC Programs.

-Cost free leave days that are not taken are not refundable and do not accumulate from year to year.
-Families are eligible for a 2 or 4 week Leave/Vacation for each child as part of their annual registration.
-Vacation credit cannot be used in conjunction with two weeks' notice of withdrawal.
-Vacation must be taken in a minimum of one week increments (i.e., 5 day time blocks: Monday - Friday).
+Leave / Vacation Policy (Cost-Free Days): Leave/Vacation Fee Options are available only in CDC Programs.
+Cost-free leave days that are not taken are not refundable and do not accumulate from year to year.
+Families must select either a 2 or 4-week Leave/Vacation fee option for each child as part of their annual registration.
+The option selection cannot be changed until the next annual registration.
+(Families who choose the 4-week Leave/Vacation fee option will pay a higher monthly fee than Families who choose the 2-week fee option since fees are annualized).
+Vacation must be taken in a minimum of one-week increments (i.e., five-day time blocks: Monday - Friday).
 The child care space is reserved for the Family until the child returns.
-Families must provide advance notice to take leave/vacation.

-Child Development Center Sponsors are given a two (2) or (4) week vacation option at the time of registration and annually thereafter at re-registration.
+Families must provide notice to take leave/vacation.
+Sponsors are given a two (2) week or a four (4) week vacation option with corresponding fees at the time of registration and annually after that at re-registration.